Ahmedmessoudi/Smart-Clinic/README.md

-# 🧠 AVC Stroke Clinical Assistant & ML Microservice
+# 🧠 Clinical Assistant & ML Microservice

 This project is a multi-container machine learning application designed to assist in cerebral stroke diagnosis.
 It features a high-fidelity conversational Streamlit frontend (the **AVC Agent**) and a robust FastAPI backend microservice.